In a moment every parent fears, a toddler nearly drowned in his family’s swimming pool.

 The neighbor broke through the fence separating their yards, pulled the baby out of the water, and immediately called MAGEN DAVID ADOM for help.

-A MICU team comprised of paramedics Gil Dekel, Nissim Sassi, and Itai Hadad transported little Dan Moshe to Laniado Hospital while continuing intensive resuscitation procedures.
+A MICU team comprised of paramedics Gil Dekel, Nissim Sassi, and Itai Hadad transported little Dan to Laniado Hospital while continuing intensive resuscitation procedures.

-For four days Dan Moshe lay in his hospital bed anesthetized and respirated until he finally opened his eyes.
+For four days Dan lay in his hospital bed anesthetized and respirated until he finally opened his eyes.
 After a long rehabilitation, he was discharged home.

 “The last time we saw Dan Moshe, he was wavering between life and death.
 We’re so happy to see him running and to hear his laughter.”